Timon-R/TRA420_Modeling_2025/README.md

 ### Aggregate emissions across all countries

-Compute deltas for all countries and write the sum by scenario to `resources/All_countries/<scenario>/*.csv`:
+Compute deltas for all countries and write the sum by mix to `results/emissions/All_countries/<mix>/co2.csv` (with per-demand columns):

 ```bash
 python scripts/run_calc_emissions_all.py